Title: Golf Cart and Utility Vehicle Use Policy

 - you must be an employee of or student at St. Olaf College,

-Once you have been cleared to drive, your name will be added to the list of authorized campus drivers for up to a period of two years.
+Once you have been cleared to drive, you will be added to the list of authorized golf cart/utility vehicle campus drivers for up to a period of two years.

 Use of Golf Carts/Utility Vehicles